jamesmunns/lab-notebook/src/projects/calculator.md

 Ideally, I'd find some sort of 4:3 ratio LCD or epaper display that has dimensions of rougly 60.0mm x 80.0mm.
 This would give a total device size of 172.0mm x 80mm, which is close enough to the target.

+For a low volume 4:3 screen, the [Adafruit TFT FeatherWing 3.5"](https://www.adafruit.com/product/3651) seems to be close to perfect, at 65.0mm x 85mm.
+It has a 480x320px screen, which should allow for a reasonable amount of visibility.
+It also has a resistive touchscreen, which would be a good secondary input interface.

 With a 16:9 ratio, I would have a display of 45.0mm x 80.0mm, which would give a total size of 157.0mm x 80mm, which would be almost exactly the size of my phone.

 I've also thought about mixing LCD and e-paper, think like an Accountant's calculator with the paper feed, but with e-paper instead of the paper reel (a single row of LCD/LED characters for quick updates, e-paper for history).

+## Batteries

+I think a single LiPo pouch cell is probably the best idea here.
+The battery width could be 70.0mm to 80mm pretty comfortably, as well as 110.0mm to 150.0mm, depending on the size of the display.

+For reference, Adafruit's [largest pouch cell](https://www.adafruit.com/product/328) is 2500mAh, at 62.5mm x 50.5mm x 8.1mm.

+## Scripting

+I'll probably want some kind of scripting language with support for UI/HW control.
+I think my best options at the moment are:

+* [Neotronian](https://github.com/Neotron-Compute/Neotronian) - from the Monotron/Neotron family, designed for constrained environments
+* [Rhai](https://github.com/rhaiscript/rhai/) - a configurable DSL/embedded scripting language

 ## Next Steps